 How does Sotrender calculate PTAT for Trends Reports?

 PTAT is a very atypical metric.
 It’s a challenge for us to represent it in our Trends reports.
 So how do we go about doing it?

-Throughout each and every day, we ask Facebook’s API for the number of Storytellers for each Page in our database (taking place every hour on average).
-At the end of each month, we compile the hourly results and calculate the median (we treat it as a daily value).
-Based on those, we calculate the median for each profile (treated as a monthly value).
+Throughout each and every day, we ask Facebook’s API for the number of Storytellers for each Page in our database (on average, this takes place every hour).
+At the end of each month, we collect the hourly results and calculate the median, which we treat as a daily value.
+Based on those, we calculate the median for each profile, which we treat as a monthly value.

 Would you like to know more about your competitors paid activities?
 Order our Paid Communication Analysis.